Hanjan is permanently closed

 There was a time not so long ago when it was nearly impossible to find a high-quality meal in the same vicinity of Madison Square Garden/Penn Station that wasn’t Keen’s or a slice of Famiglia Pizza.
 When there were no cool hotels around, and the area between Herald Square and Flatiron didn’t matter enough to have its own identity.
 These days, the “NoMad” is actually a hot area to live, work, vacation, and, believe it or not, eat in.

 Hanjan was one of the first new guys to move into the now well-populated restaurant row on 26th Street.
 We’re big fans of Chef Hooni Kim, who executes Korean fare in a modern style in an environment that’s fun, welcoming, and way more on brand with the current restaurant culture of NYC than what you’ll find in K-Town.
 He’s essentially David Chang without the pork buns and the fanfare.

 As we discussed in our initial review of Hanjan over two years ago, Hanjan picks up right where Kim's other restaurant, Danji, left off.
 His food is absolutely delicious, and every time we return to Hanjan, which is often, it seems to get better, and better.
 The menu at Hanjan has more depth, and dives deeper into traditional Korean flavor than Danji.
-The Salmon Sashimi is one of my personal favorite raw fish dishes in NYC.
+The Salmon Sashimi is one of our favorite raw fish dishes in NYC.
 Both the Spicy Rice Cake with Pork Fat and Kimchi and Beef Brisket Fried Rice are automatic orders, and don't sleep on the late night Korean ramen.

 When it first opened, Hanjan was a solid new addition for the locals to frequent in an up-and-coming neighborhood.
 With time, it has grown into a fantastic restaurant, worth a trip on its own merit.
 If you love the food at restaurants like Momofuku Ssäm Bar, you’ll be thrilled to discover Hanjan.

 A light and refreshing way to start you meal.
 The tofu at Hanjan is creamy and perfect.
 Do it.

 Pretty much the perfect salmon dish.
 Raw salmon over lettuce with radishes salmon roe and a spicy gochujang vinaigrette.
 Trust me, you will love everything about this.